sakkarose/mizublog/content/posts/2025-01-08_kvm-backup.md

   - libvirt
   - virtnbdbackup
 ---
 Broadcom's acquisition of VMware has led to significant increases in licensing costs, making it difficult for small and medium-sized businesses (SMBs) to keep up.
 As a result, many are turning to open-source alternatives like libvirt KVM and Proxmox.
-Proxmox offers built-in backup solutions, and in this blog post, we'll dive deep into KVM backup using virtnbdbackup.
+Since Proxmox offers built-in backup solutions, and in this blog post, we'll dive deep into KVM backup using virtnbdbackup.

 ## Overview

 We'll be using `virtnbdbackup` version 2.18 on a KVM host running `Ubuntu Server 22.04`.

+The full script can be found at [my github](https://github.com/sakkarose/oddly_specific_scripts/blob/main/virtnbdbackup-alldomain.sh).
+In case of any updates and improvements, I will update this post too.

 Here is the workflow for the latest script:
 1. Prepare by creating a backup directory and initializing variables.